-Were you shocked when you did your tax return this year with how well your business performed for the year end?
+Were you shocked when you did your tax return this year?

 Knowing the position of your business helps you make and tweak important decisions.
 Bookkeeping, once you have got your head around it, can be a simple and straightforward task.
 It is easy to make simple mistakes with your accounts if you are not organised.